javascript-tutorial/en.javascript.info/1-js/04-object-basics/05-object-toprimitive/article.md

 alert(user + 500); // hint: default -> 1500
 ```

 As we can see from the code, `user` becomes a self-descriptive string or a money amount depending on the conversion.
+The single method `user[Symbol.toPrimitive]` handles all conversion cases.

 ## toString/valueOf

-Methods `toString` and `valueOf` come from ancient times, that's why they are not symbols.
+Methods `toString` and `valueOf` come from ancient times.
+They are not symbols (symbols did not exist that long ago), but rather "regular" string-named methods.
 They provide an alternative "old-style" way to implement the conversion.

 If there's no `Symbol.toPrimitive` then Javascript tries to find them and try in the order: